Timeline shows media, Dems' different approach to Tara Reade accusation after Kavanaugh free-for-all

 South Carolina GOP Sen. Lindsey Graham erupts, accusing Democrats of orchestrating "the most unethical sham since I’ve been in politics."

-“What you want to do is destroy this guy's life, hold this seat open, and hope you win in 2020,” Graham said, before turning to Kavanaugh.
-"Are you a gang rapist?" he asked sarcastically, referring to an unsubstantiated accusation by Michael Avenatti client Julie Swetnick.
+“What you want to do is destroy this guy's life, hold this seat open, and hope you win in 2020,” Graham says, before turning to Kavanaugh.

+"Are you a gang rapist?"
+Graham asks sarcastically, referring to an unsubstantiated accusation by Michael Avenatti client Julie Swetnick.

 The New York Times describes Kavanaugh and Graham's behavior as a typical display of "white male anger."

-Guy Benson, a Townhall.com political editor and Fox News contributor, tweeted this week that a "non-conservative" contact in the media had messaged him to belatedly praise Graham's comments.
+(Guy Benson, a Townhall.com political editor and Fox News contributor, tweeted this week that a "non-conservative" contact in the media had messaged him to belatedly praise Graham's comments.
 "I thought he was a loon" to say the Kavanaugh hearings were all about power, the source said.
-"In reality he was right all along."
+"In reality he was right all along.")

 APRIL 5, 2020

 A self-described movie enthusiast posts a transcript of Reade's claims on a message board.
-CNN and The New York Times have not mentioned the claims once.
+CNN and The New York Times have not yet mentioned Reade's story.

 Day 16